 All That Jazz

-April is jazz appreciation month, which the Smithsonian (a U.S. National Museum) calls both a historic and living American art form.
+The Smithsonian (a U.S. National Museum) calls jazz both a historic and living American art form.
 Since jazz is the most free and flexible of all musical genres, this seems like a good time to examine those characteristics in our lives.

 Acclaimed trumpet musician, Herbie Hancock said, “The spirit of jazz is the spirit of openness.”

 I think that’s what many people find so fascinating about the musical form.
 It is by nature, open.
 It’s open to ideas, changes, improvisation, expression, collaboration, and creativity.

 I find it interesting that in playing jazz, a musician can be both part of something, yet unique at the same time.
 There is the whole, but there is the distinctiveness of individuals.

 But some people don’t like freethinking, creative expression, or new ideas.
 No wonder jazz was outlawed in various times and places like Nazi Germany.
 The Soviets didn’t outlaw it, but they openly criticized it.
 Even in the U.S., at least 60 communities banned jazz from being played in public dance halls in the 1920s.